City-of-Helsinki/parkkihubi/README.md

 ### Python requirements

 Use `pip-tools` to install and maintain installed dependencies.
+This also needs build essentials and required development libraries installed.

+    sudo apt-get install build-essential libpq-dev
     pip install pip-tools

 Use pip-compile to update the `requirements*.txt` files.